How to Hang a Heavy Mirror Safely on Any Wall

 What height should I hang heavy mirror pieces?

-Center the mirror at eye level (57-60 inches from floor).
-When you hang heavy mirror above furniture, leave 4-8 inches between the furniture top and mirror bottom.
+Center the mirror at eye level, about 57 to 60 inches from the floor.
+When hanging above furniture, leave 4 to 8 inches between the furniture top and mirror bottom.

 Related Guides & Tips